bit2erswe2t/WorkReminder/README.md

 ### Design

+Set the time when a work start and end.
-set work time(45m) and break time(5m)
+Set work time(45m) and break time(5m).
 ->
-start
+Start.
 ->
-When time is up, pop-up window fill all screen.
+When work time exhaust, pop-up window fill all screen.
 ->
-back set menu
+Back set menu, repeat set.

 ### Run code